 Israel's Leumi signs deals with First Abu Dhabi Bank, Emirates NBD

-TEL AVIV, Sept 15 (Reuters) - Israel's Bank Leumi LUMI.TA said on Tuesday it has signed memorandums of understanding with First Abu Dhabi Bank FAB.AD and Emirates NBD ENBD.DU.
+TEL AVIV, Sept 15 (Reuters) - Bank Leumi LUMI.TA said on Tuesday it had signed memorandums of understanding with First Abu Dhabi Bank FAB.AD and Emirates NBD ENBD.DU, hours before Israel and the United Arab Emirates are due to sign agreements toward normalising relations.

-On Monday Bank Hapoalim POLI.TA said it had signed an MoU with Emirates NDB, Dubai's largest bank.
+On Monday, Hapoalim POLI.TA, Israel's biggest bank, said it had signed a memorandum of understanding with Emirates NDB, Dubai's largest bank.

+Leumi said its agreements with the UAE banks would help enable the countries to implement economic relations.
+In a symbolic act, it said it had transferred $180 to each bank.

+Leumi, Israel's second-biggest bank, said it had been approached in recent weeks by dozens of clients seeking to transfer funds to and from the UAE.
+Until now, they had to do this through European banks, Leumi said.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.